Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Modeling the shape uncertainty of redshift distributions

 with the eigenvalues given by the diagonal elements of $\mathbf{\Sigma} \mathbf{\Sigma}^T$.
 Interestingly, the SVD of $\mathbf{\Delta}$ is equivalent to the eigendecomposition of ``${C}_n$'' used in \cite{pca_method}.
 To keep the notation used here as close as possible to \cite{pca_method}, we denote PCs modes by $\mathbf{U}_i$.
 To represent any redshift distribution in the basis of the principal components, we use the first $M(\leq N_\mathrm{data})$ columns $\mathbf{U}_i$ of the matrix $\mathbf{D}$

 where $u_i$ are the amplitudes (or projection coefficients) of the PCs.
-In Figure \ref{fig:redshift_delta_sc1bd4_v2_svd} the \textit{i}th PC in the \textit{b}th tomographic bin is denoted by $\mathbf{U}_i^b(z)$ where the indexes range are $i=1,\cdots,N_\mathrm{data}$ and $b=1,\cdots,N_t$.
-In Figure \ref{fig:pc_example}, we present a two-dimensional example of the PCA method applied to the ensemble of realizations derived from Equation \eqref{eq:binnz}:
+In Fig.~\ref{fig:redshift_delta_sc1bd4_v2_svd} the \textit{i}th PC in the \textit{b}th tomographic bin is denoted by $\mathbf{U}_i^b(z)$ where the indexes range are $i=1,\cdots,N_\mathrm{data}$ and $b=1,\cdots,N_t$.
+In Fig.~\ref{fig:pc_example}, we present a two-dimensional example of the PCA method applied to the ensemble of realizations derived from Equation \eqref{eq:binnz}:

 The PCA approach presented so far constructs basis functions directly from the SVD of the ensemble of realizations around the mean redshift distribution.
 However, it does not account for how each realization impacts the cosmic shear power spectra.
 Consequently, the inferred cosmological parameters are only weakly sensitive to the redshift-distribution uncertainty captured by these unweighted principal components.
 An optimized, signal-aware PCA incorporating weights that encode the response of shear observables to fluctuations in $\mathbf{n}$ is introduced in the next section, following \cite{pca_method}.